tgteacher/BigData-LA2/README.md

 ### Test environment and live feedback

-Your code will be tested with Python 3.8 in a Ubuntu environment with Github Actions.
+Your code will be tested with Python 3.10.
 It is your responsibility to ensure that the tests will pass in this environment.
-The following resources will help you.

-Python 3.8 is available in the computer labs and can be loaded using `module load python/3.8.1`.
-You can check the version of Python that you are using by running `python --version`.
-Computer labs can easily be accessed remotely, using `ssh`.
+Live feedback on your assignment is provided through GitHub actions. **Your grade will be determined from the result of the tests executed in GitHub actions**.

-It is strongly suggested that you run the disclosed tests before submitting your assignment, using `pytest` as explained previously.
+It is strongly suggested that you run the disclosed tests before submitting your assignment, using `pytest` or `act` as explained previously.

 **Your grade will be determined from the result of the